Do you know someone else who could benefit from selling their handmade items on Amazon that

 On this Vital Info screen, you have the Size field (C).
 This relates to the wording that shows up to the customer in the Child item text box so it directly relates to items that have Variations or part of a Parent/Child relationship.
 This Size field (C) may be specific due to the sample Variation theme drop-down theme I chose for the Parent listing of 'SizeName'.
 I suspect that if I chose another Variation them such as 'ColorName', a color field will be filled out relating to the Child item text box.

 When filling out this Vital Info edit screen on a Parent listing, your information may overlay the same fields on your Child items associated with this Parent listing.
 You may want to check to see if any information on your Child items has changed or overlayed and is not what is wanted in those fields.

-7: This More Details edit screen shows some letters (I and H) next to the fields and where they show up on the item display screen, shown above.
+7: This More Details edit screen shows the letter (H) next to the field and where they show up on the item display screen, shown above.
 As with many of the new edit screens, the entry fields look the same.
 These fields can be filled in as before on the old item edit screen.
 I am not sure if all the previous field edits are the same.
 Some of the entry fields have been removed from this sample page for simplicity.

 My understanding is that the 'Privacy' listing of an item is no longer available.